uwplse/szalinski/README.md

 partitioning and permutations of lists.

 * The rewrites rules are in `rules.rs`.
 Syntactic rewrites are written using the `rw!` macro.
-Each rewrite as a name, a left hand side, and a right hand side.
+Each rewrite has a name, a left hand side, and a right hand side.
 You can add / remove rules to see how that affects the final Caddy output of Szalinski.
 For example, if you comment out the rules for inverse transformations, they will not be propagated and